khulnasoft-lab/design.khulnasoft.com/contents/patterns/filtering.md

   <img src="/img/filtering-medium-complexity-placement-example.png" alt="Two tabs with search below on the left, dropdowns for fitlers to the right of search, and sorting dropdown right-aligned to the filters" role="img" class="figure-img">
 </figure>

-If more dropdowns for filters are required they can be pushed into a separate row with a border between the search and the filters.
+When the filters do not fit on the same line as search, all dropdowns are placed below and separated by a horizontal rule.
 The sorting dropdown is inline but to the right of the filter dropdowns, the search remains limited in width.

 <figure role="figure" aria-label="Tabs, search, filter, and sorting placement when filter dropdowns are in their own row" class="figure">
   <img src="/img/5-filters-in-new-line.png" alt="Two tabs with search below on the left, dropdowns for fitlers below in its own row, and sorting dropdown right-aligned to the filters" role="img" class="figure-img">